-The formation was dismissed, and the new Marines went looking for their families.
-Except for Spunkmeyer.
-He sighed quietly, and slowly paced until he noticed someone familiar approaching him.
+The last time he saw the chaplain was right after graduation.
+The formation was dismissed and all the new Marines went looking for their families except for Spunkmeyer.
+He began pacing until he noticed someone familiar approaching him.
 “Captain Jesse?”

-The base chaplain paused in front of him, holding a lightly worn black cap with a gold leaf pattern stitched on the bill, and the logo “CAT – Diesel Power” in matching gold letters on the front.
-“Congratulations on graduating,” he said, smiling.
+The base chaplain paused in front of him, holding a lightly-worn black cap with a gold leaf pattern stitched on the bill and the logo “CAT – Diesel Power” in matching gold letters on the front.
+“Congratulations on graduating,” he said with a smile.
 “I believe this is yours.”
 He handed Spunkmeyer the cap.

 Spunkmeyer clutched it tightly as he tried to hold back his tears and disbelief.
 “How’d you… get this?”
 He had worn that cap for almost his whole life, not fully understanding why he had always felt attached to it until being told that his father left it with him as a baby.
 The memory of losing it still stung.

 He was wearing it when he stepped off the bus upon arriving at boot camp.
 An instructor yanked him out of line, and took the brim of his cap.
 “What’s this, dip-fuck?
 You were told to lose all non-essential clothing when you got on the bus!
 Are you capable of listening?!”